 Understanding these additional types of Python functions can help you write more powerful and flexible code in Python.
 Each type of function has its own advantages and disadvantages, and choosing the right type of function for a particular task can help you write more efficient, readable, and maintainable code.

-keyword, followed by the function name, a set of parentheses, and a colon.
+In Python, you can define a function using the def keyword, followed by the function name, a set of parentheses, and a colon.
 The syntax for defining a function is as follows:

 def function_name(parameters):